Already Sleep Deprived? 10 Tips for Your Best Rest During Pregnancy

 You’ll want to aim to drink at least half your body weight in ounces of water during the day (but *not* right before bed).
 For example, if you weigh 140 pounds, drink at least 70 ounces of water daily.
 Let all that water replace the Ventis you were hoping to hold onto this pregnancy.
 Newer research shows caffeine may not be so safe for babe after all, and it can impact your sleep in erratic ways.
 Do yourself a favor and nix the caffeine—try a stimulant-free option instead.

 Speaking of beverages, we love ourselves a nighttime cup of tea.
-But not just any tea… This one has a gentle floral flavor and is crafted with tulsi, chamomile, and other relaxing herbs to prep you for a restful night’s sleep.
+But not just any tea… This organic, caffeine-free blend of red raspberry leaf, ginger, and body-boosting herbs helps strengthen immunity and ease digestive discomforts for restful night’s sleep.
 Just steep for 3-5 minutes and get ready to feel a *real* sense of calm.
 Also, if you struggle with heartburn before bed, this natural tea from Earth Mama can get you some quick relief.

 You’ve probably heard everyone talking about meditation and how amazing it is for a healthy pregnancy, and we honestly have to agree.
 Although you can practice at any time of day, a session right before bed is the perfect final step in your evening wind-down routine.
 Just 10 minutes of focusing on and counting your breaths can balance the nervous system, lower your heart rate, and ignite the body’s relaxation response so you can achieve a deeper sleep.
 It’s even been proven to help people fall asleep twice as quickly.
 Byeeeee, tossing and turning!